Congestion pricing in New York City: Effects

+A rally in celebration of the first year of congestion pricing, attended by Governor Hochul, Mayor Zohran Mamdani, and MTA CEO Lieber.

 Multiple analyses found that vehicular traffic, car-collision injuries, parking violations, and noise complaints had all decreased, while MTA transit ridership, yellow-taxi trips, business activity, and visitor counts within the toll zone had all increased.

-Private vehicle traffic and congestion
+Private vehicle traffic

 During the first week of the congestion pricing program, traffic decreased by 7.5% compared with the same week in 2024, and congestion on several major streets decreased.
 Initial data showed "significantly lower volumes" of traffic in Manhattan's central business district, with daily vehicle entries dropping to between 475,000 and 560,000 vehicles from a baseline of 583,000.
-Travel times improved substantially, particularly for river crossings, with 30–40% reductions in travel time between Manhattan and New Jersey via the George Washington Bridge, Lincoln Tunnel, and Holland Tunnel.
-Cars traveling crosstown experienced 20–30% faster trips, while north-south avenue travel times improved by up to 20%.
+Travel times improved substantially, particularly for river crossings, with 30–40% reductions in travel time between Manhattan and New Jersey; cars traveling crosstown experienced 20–30% faster trips, while north-south avenue travel times improved by up to 20%.
 Trends continued in the following months.
 In March 2025, the MTA reported a 13% decrease in the number of vehicles entering the congestion zone compared with March 2024.
 By July 2025, there were 67,000 fewer daily vehicles in the congestion zone compared to before implementation.
 The same month, one study found that travel times within the congestion zone had decreased, and that delivery companies were opting to use smaller vehicles (which were charged lower tolls) in the toll zone.
+In the first 11 months of the toll's implementation, vehicle counts in the toll zone decreased 11%, and during the first year, there were an estimated 27 million fewer vehicular entries into the zone compared with previous years.

+The toll's implementation led to parking shortages in Upper Manhattan and at Long Island Rail Road stops outside the zone.
 An RPA report from June 2025 found that congestion in northern New Jersey had decreased by up to 14% due to the congestion toll, and other studies found decreased congestion throughout the New York metropolitan area.
-In the first two weeks, afternoon travel times on major highways in the Bronx, outside of the congestion zone, increased 9%, leading to concerns that the toll would worsen already-high levels of air pollution near that highway.
-However, MTA data later showed decreases in average vehicle volumes on the Cross Bronx Expressway of 2.5% and 1.2% in January and February 2025 respectively, following implementation of the toll.
-Also, the New York City Department of Health released preliminary data in July 2025 of fine particle air pollution levels collected at various locations inside and outside of the congestion pricing zone (including the Cross Bronx Expressway, the Alexander Hamilton Bridge, and Mott Haven) from October 2024 through March 2025 that showed steady or decreasing levels of air pollution at most locations after implementation of the charge.
+In the first two weeks, afternoon travel times on major highways in the Bronx, outside of the congestion zone, increased 9%; MTA data later showed slight decreases in average vehicle volumes on the Cross Bronx Expressway following implementation of the toll.
+A DOT report in July 2026 found that the toll generally did not prompt an increase of drivers parking just outside the congestion zone's boundaries.

-The toll's implementation also led to parking shortages in Upper Manhattan and at Long Island Rail Road stops outside the zone.